idiap/importance-sampling/docs/index.md

 * wraps Keras models requiring just **one line changed** to try out *Importance Sampling*
 * comes with modified Keras examples for quick and dirty comparison
 * is the result of ongoing research which means that *your mileage may vary*
-* will *not necessarily* result in wall clock speedup

 ## Quick-start